Time-optimal synchronisation to self-sustained oscillations under bounded control: Numerical analysis

 We present the minimum connection time as a function of the force in Fig.~\ref{fig:tfmin}.
 As the bound in the force $K$ decreases, the connection time consistently increases.
 The discontinuous derivative of the minimum connection time at the critical values $K_{cn}$ (left, exterior point) and $\hat{K}_{cn}$ (right, interior point) is a consequence of the change in the number of bangs of the optimal protocol thereat, which was illustrated in Fig.~\ref{fig:x0_vs_K_all}.
+Inside each $n$-bang region and for points not very close to the critical values $K_{cn}$ and $\hat{K}_{cn}$, the behaviour $t_f^{\min}$ as a function of $K$ is compatible with a power law; $\ln t_f^{\min}$ displays an approximate linear behaviour with $\ln K$.